cakephp/docs/en/core-libraries/time.rst

     Date::setToStringFormat(\IntlDateFormatter::SHORT); // For any mutable Date
     FrozenDate::setToStringFormat(\IntlDateFormatter::SHORT); // For any immutable Date

-    // The same method exists on Date, FrozenDate, Time and FrozenTime FrozenTime::setToStringFormat([
+    // The same method exists on Date, FrozenDate, and Time FrozenTime::setToStringFormat([
         \IntlDateFormatter::FULL,
         \IntlDateFormatter::SHORT